peteroupc/peteroupc.github.io/bernoulli.md

 My own algorithm for min(_&lambda;_, 1/2) is as follows.
 See the end of this section for the derivation of this algorithm.

-1. Generate an unbiased random bit.
-If that bit is 1 (which happens with probability 1/2), flip the input coin and return the result.
+1. Generate 1 or 0 with equal probability.
+If 1 was generated this way, flip the input coin and return the result.
 2. Run the algorithm for min(_&lambda;_, 1&minus;_&lambda;_) given later, and return the result of that run.

 And the algorithm for min(_&lambda;_, 1&minus;_&lambda;_) is as follows:

 1. (Random walk.)
-Generate unbiased random bits until more zeros than ones are generated this way for the first time.
-Then set _m_ to (_n_&minus;1)/2+1, where _n_ is the number of bits generated this way.
+Generate numbers that are each 1 or 0 with equal probability until more zeros than ones are generated this way for the first time.
+Then set _m_ to (_n_&minus;1)/2+1, where _n_ is how many numbers were generated this way.
 2. (Build a degree-_m_\*2 polynomial equivalent to (4\*_&lambda;_\*(1&minus;_&lambda;_))<sup>_m_</sup>/2.)
 Let _z_ be (4<sup>_m_</sup>/2)/choose(_m_\*2,_m_).
 Define a polynomial of degree _m_\*2 whose (_m_\*2)+1 Bernstein coefficients are all zero except the _m_<sup>th</sup> Bernstein coefficient (starting at 0), whose value is _z_.
 Elevate the degree of this polynomial enough times so that all its Bernstein coefficients are 1 or less (degree elevation increases the polynomial's degree without changing its shape or position; see the derivation at the end of this section).
 Let _d_ be the new polynomial's degree.
 3. (Simulate the polynomial, whose degree is _d_ (Goyal and Sigman 2012\)[^7].)
 Flip the input coin _d_ times and set _h_ to the number of ones generated this way.
 Let _a_ be the _h_<sup>th</sup> Bernstein coefficient (starting at 0) of the new polynomial.
 With probability _a_, return 1.
 Otherwise, return 0.